addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Objectives
 ----------

-    - Become familiar with additional VPC configuration features.
+    - Become familiar with additional VPC components by expanding the VPC configuration created in ex-002 (Basic VPC configuration).

 Expected Costs
 --------------
-The activities in this exercise are NOT expected to result in any charges to your AWS account.
+The activities in this exercise may result in charges to your AWS account.

 .. list-table::
    :widths: 20, 40, 50